Coop Mortgage Lenders – Coop Mortgage Loans for 2026

 Step 1 – We recommend that before you do anything, see if you will qualify for a co-op loan.
 It would be a shame to find a co-op that you want to buy, and do everything else that you need to do, only to find out that you can not obtain the necessary financing to secure the purchase.

-We can help connect you with a co-op mortgage lender in the location that the co-op you want to purchase is at.
+We can help connect you to get pre-qualified for a loan to purchase a co-op.
 Keep in mind, a co-op loan is not technically a mortgage, but does acts similar to one.
 You basically are obtaining a loan to buy the shares in the cooperative.

 Step 2 – Search for co-op properties in your desired location.
 We recommend that you use a real estate agent that has plenty of experience with these types of properties.
 The process of buying a co-op is different, so it would be helpful to have an agent familiar with the differences in buying a co-op verses a condominium.